One Thousand and One Nights: Modern translations

 Later versions of the Nights include that of the French doctor J. C. Mardrus, issued from 1898 to 1904.
 It was translated into English by Powys Mathers, and issued in 1923.
 Like Payne's and Burton's texts, it is based on the Egyptian recension and retains the erotic material, indeed expanding on it, but it has been criticized for inaccuracy.

 Muhsin Mahdi's 1984 Leiden edition, based on the Galland Manuscript, was rendered into English by Husain Haddawy (1990).
-This translation has been praised as "very readable" and "strongly recommended for anyone who wishes to taste the authentic flavour of those tales."
+This translation has been praised as "very readable" and "strongly recommended for anyone who wishes to taste the authentic flavour of those tales".
 An additional second volume of Arabian nights translated by Haddawy, composed of popular tales not present in the Leiden edition, was published in 1995.
 Both volumes were the basis for a single-volume reprint of selected tales of Haddawy's translations.

-In 2008 a new English translation was published by Penguin Classics in three volumes.
+A new English translation was published by Penguin Classics in three volumes in 2008.
 It is translated by Malcolm C. Lyons and Ursula Lyons with introduction and annotations by Robert Irwin.
 This is the first complete translation of the Macnaghten or Calcutta II edition (Egyptian recension) since Burton's.
 It contains, in addition to the standard text of 1001 Nights, the so-called "orphan stories" of Aladdin and Ali Baba as well as an alternative ending to The seventh journey of Sindbad from Antoine Galland's original French.
-As the translator himself notes in his preface to the three volumes, "[N]o attempt has been made to superimpose on the translation changes that would be needed to 'rectify' ... accretions, ... repetitions, non sequiturs and confusions that mark the present text," and the work is a "representation of what is primarily oral literature, appealing to the ear rather than the eye."
+As the translator himself notes in his preface to the three volumes, "[N]o attempt has been made to superimpose on the translation changes that would be needed to 'rectify' ... accretions, ... repetitions, non sequiturs and confusions that mark the present text," and the work is a "representation of what is primarily oral literature, appealing to the ear rather than the eye".
 The Lyons translation includes all the poetry (in plain prose paraphrase) but does not attempt to reproduce in English the internal rhyming of some prose sections of the original Arabic.
 Moreover, it streamlines somewhat and has cuts.
 In this sense it is not, as claimed, a complete translation.
+This translation was generally well-received upon release.

 A new English language translation was published in December 2021, the first solely by a female author, Yasmine Seale, which removes earlier sexist and racist references.
 The new translation includes all the tales from Hanna Diyab and additionally includes stories previously omitted featuring female protagonists, such as tales about Parizade, Pari Banu, and the horror story Sidi Numan.